Dan9704/LeetDaily/Solution/1. Two Sum/README.md

 ### Follow for More:
 - Watch the full explanation on TikTok: [Link to TikTok Video](#)
 - Follow me for daily coding challenges and solutions! 🚀

----

-This version provides a clear breakdown of the problem, solutions, and the approach with both brute force and hash map methods.
-Let me know if you need further adjustments!